danielktaylor/PyLimitBook/README.md

 # PyLimitBook

-PyLimitBook is an implementation of a fast limit-order book for level-2 US equities data writen in Python.
+PyLimitBook is an implementation of a fast limit-order book for level-2 US equities data written in Python.
 It includes some tools to output sampled data as well as a curses-based application to view the book and move forward or backward in time.

 Input files must be for a single day, symbol, and exchange.